 Mary receives an invitation from Angel Gabriel to bring new possibilities into her life.
 She answers the call to bear a child from a place of centering herself in God’s will.
 Centering a kneaded lump of clay on the pottery wheel can be the most challenging step of all.
 Both hands must work together pressing the clay hard against the spinning wheel at its fastest rotation.
 Centering our lives in Christ during this busy season keeps us from flying off to the many tangents that can divert us.
 Soul work brings us to the still point at the center grounding us in faith.

 Joseph could easily have changed this story when Mary’s expectancy challenges the cultural norms.
 Our pottery creation begins to take shape in this stage of the process.
 Once the potter’s hands sink deep to open the centered lump of clay, the balance of internal and external force pulls the clay to rise and take form.
 We each face internal and external pressures bringing our own choices that shape our future.

 We hear once more from Mary as she sings the Magnificat and claims the vision of God’s preferred future of lifting up the lowly and filling up the hungry.
 After the pottery has taken shape, it is placed in a kiln.
 A crucible of extreme heat bakes it firm, and glaze brings color and life to an earthen form.
 As we consider the ‘fires’ (transforming experiences) in our own lives, we find our unique beauty as Christ-centered beings.

 Join us this Advent season in worship as we explore the Christmas narratives in shaping the season and transforming our lives.

 Christmas Eve at Saint Paul

-A worship experience for the whole family includes traditional carols led by our musicians.
-All children join in processional to lead the congregation in viewing multi-cultural Madonna images and sing, “Some Children See Him.”
-Service concludes with “Silent Night” by candlelight.
+A worship experience for the whole family includes traditional carols led by our Chancel Choir and guest musicians.
+Both services conclude with “Silent Night” by candlelight.